 Any student with a 3.50 overall grade point average may undertake a two-course independent research project and oral defense of the research project.
 Honors in the major will be awarded if the two courses are over and above the nine required courses, if a grade of A or A- is earned on the project, and if the departmental oral examination on the project is successfully completed.
 For detailed information, go to the department web site.

 Independent study and independent research

 Each faculty member has special fields of study and will usually be available for advice in that area.
 No more than two independent study or tutorial study enrollments may be counted toward the major and they must conform to the appropriate level within the major.

-Preparation for graduate study: Those planning graduate study in economics should plan a minimum of four courses in math and statistics depending upon the particular graduate program they choose to enter.
-Students should see their Economics advisor for other information about graduate study in Economics.
+Preparation for graduate study: Students planning graduate study in economics should take ECON 374 (Econometrics) and consider earning at least a minor in mathematics in addition to their Economics major, depending upon the particular graduate program they hope to enter.
+Students should consult with their Economics advisor for more information about graduate study in Economics.

 Careers: The Economics major graduates with a wide range of opportunities.
-Based on the experience of our graduates, the general analytical skills of Economics seem to be valued in certain areas of business, such as finance, consulting, economic forecasting, and general management.
-Economic analysis is also valued in the public sector, which employs many economists as policy analysts and economic forecasters.
-Thus, although business uses economics and although economics studies the behavior of business, it does not follow that the Economics major is fully prepared for or limited to a career in business.
-Other desirable careers frequently pursued by economics majors include law and academics.
-The study of Economics provides both the analytical ability and breadth of understanding to permit the student’s development into an informed and effective human being regardless of one’s career goals.
+Based on the experience of our graduates, the general analytical skills gained through an Economics major are valued in certain areas such as finance, consulting, economic forecasting, and general management.
+Economic analysis is also valued in the public sector, which employs many economists as policy analysts.
+Thus, although business uses economics and economics studies the behavior of business, Economics majors are not limited to a career in business.